SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 This is the specification for language version 1 of SKON.

 SKON or Space Kraken Object Notation is a data serialization language designed to be easy to understand and write.
-It works well for everythng where JSON is normally used to and where XML is normally misused.
+It works well for everything where JSON is normally used to and where XML is normally misused.

 SKON is meant to store data.
-It's not a markup language nor is it a overly complex subset of a bigger language.
+It's not a markup language nor is it a overly complex superset of a bigger language.
-It's a simple concise easily read and written language to store data in.
+It is a simple, concise, easily read and written language to store data in.

 ## Table of contents